StaryDron/EKG_ML_Project/README.md

-pip install -r requirements.txt this includes torch 2.5.1+cu121 that makes use of the gpu if tou dont have a gpu, executing this project will take at least 12 hours.
+pip install -r requirements.txt this includes torch 2.5.1+cu121 that makes use of the gpu if you don't have a gpu, executing this project will take at least 12 hours.

 Run  files in the folowing order: